If you have made it three months breastfeeding you have achieved a great accomplishment and given your baby a wonderful gift.

 By now you are falling into a predictable nursing and/or pumping pattern and your supply has regulated for the most part.
 You should not be dealing with engorgement anymore.

 Breastfeeding will not hurt.
 Since you have worked out supply or latch issues most pain is a thing of the past.

 You are past the wild marathon cluster feeding sessions.
-Your baby may still feed more frequently in the evening but the hours upon hours of nursing are mostly over.
+Your baby may still feed more frequently in the evening or during growth spurts but the hours upon hours of nursing are mostly over.

 Your daily routine is becoming more predictable so it should also be easier to get out and about and do things.
 Breastfeeding on the go should be much easier than it was in the newborn or earlier phases.

 Feedings have gone down in frequency and many babies can feed quickly now, sometimes only taking 5-10 minutes to nurse or less.

 You may start to notice the immunity benefits your baby is receiving from breastfeeding.
 An amazing fact, if you are sick your baby is most likely immune to your illness due to receiving antibodies through your breast milk.

 I certainly noticed this with both kids when I would get sick but they would not despite being so close to me and breastfeeding.

 At this point I have breastfed three babies and I have never had one of them catch my illness while breastfeeding and I have had a ton including strep, stomach viruses, and of course plenty of common colds.